SAP-samples/cap-local-development-workshop/exercises/03/README.md

 cds env requires
 ```

-As well as the sections for `middlewares`, `queue`, `auth` and `db` (which have been reduced for brevity), we now have `northbreeze` listed, an "external" "OData" resource whose "model" is known and which is "implemented" by a built-in remote service module:
+As well as the sections for `middlewares`, `queue`, `auth` and `db` (which have been reduced for brevity here), we now have `northbreeze` listed, an external OData resource whose model is known and which is implemented by a built-in remote-service module:

 ```log
 {